SRUJAN100/Nasscom-Soc-design-planning/README.md

 ![ff count 2](https://github.com/user-attachments/assets/1f42b0c8-c09c-49c2-ab21-885e08ccead0)

-- By observing the stat report = The no.of D flip-flops are 1613  & The Total no.of cells in  the current folder is 14876, hence flop ratio becomes
+By observing the stat report = The no.of D flip-flops are 1613  & The Total no.of cells in  the current folder is 14876, hence flop ratio becomes

 ```math
 Flop\ Ratio = \frac{1613}{14876} = 0.1084
 ```
 To find the percentage
- = 0.1084 or 10.84%
+ = 0.1084 x 100 = 10.84%

+#
+- Day - 2 (Good floorplan Vs Bad floorplan and introduction to library cells)